Part 2 - Medium Term Financial Strategy (MTFS)

 Income Transferred to the City Deal

-When the City Deal model was formed it was anticipated that the contribution of income from Preston City Council would come from the following sources:-
+When the City Deal model was formed it was anticipated that the contribution of income from Preston City Council into the City Deal would come from the following:

-- CIL Plus Contributions - assumption of additional revenue from development £7m
+- Section106 Contributions - assumption of additional revenue from development

-New Homes Bonus received by the Council is shown to be paid over to the City Deal during the current financial forecast period.
+New Homes Bonus received by the Council has been paid over to the City Deal.

-The Capital Programme assumes that Community Infrastructure Levy (CIL) receipts totalling £13.3m received from developers will be paid over to the City Deal in the period 2020/21 to 2024/25.
+The Capital Programme assumes that Community Infrastructure Levy (CIL) receipts totalling received from developers will be paid over to the City Deal.

 The CIL is a charge on most forms of built development; it allows a charging authority to levy a charge on owners or developers carrying out built development so that they contribute to the costs of providing the infrastructure needed to support development of the area.